kevinlim512/MyNextBreak/README.md

 - Delete the app to remove all locally stored data and caches.
 - Use Settings → “Refresh Holiday Data” to refresh or replace cached datasets.
 - Adjust working days in Settings at any time.

-### Changes to This Policy
-- If features that require data are added in the future, this policy and the App Store privacy labels will be updated prior to release.

-### Contact
-- For questions about this policy, contact: your-email@example.com

-### App Store Privacy Summary
-- Data Not Collected; Tracking: No.

 ## Acknowledgements
 - Public holiday data courtesy of data.gov.sg